 BEFORE:

-When you have your phone system on-site, it will be powered by servers that are usually crammed into a temperature controlled telecom closet.
+When you have your phone system on-site, it is powered by servers usually located in a temperature-controlled telecom closet.
 Your monthly invoices vary depending on your agreement.
 The hardware requires maintenance, upgrades, and replacement costs.

 AFTER:

-When you have a cloud phone system, you only pay a monthly subscription which provides you with access to an off-site system.
-Your subscription fee depends on how many devices or “seats” that you have in use at a given time.
-For the most part, these are all-inclusive fees, which means there are no extra fees for usage or for voice features, which allows you to have predictable costs every month.
+With a cloud phone system, you only pay a monthly subscription that provides you access to an off-site system.
+Your subscription fee depends on the number of devices or “seats” you have in use at a given time.
+For the most part, these fees are all-inclusive, meaning there are no extra charges for usage or voice features, ensuring predictable costs every month.

-As your business grows, a cloud-based phone can save you significant money.
+As your business grows, a cloud-based phone system can save you significant money.
 The PBX is maintained by your provider, who also handles updates and maintenance.
-The only on-site hardware you will have to install for a cloud system is a power-over-ethernet switch, a firewall, and cloud-compatible telephones.
+The only on-site hardware you need to install for a cloud system is a power-over-ethernet switch, a firewall, and cloud-compatible telephones.

-You can even keep your business’s traditional phone configuration and install a VoIP adaptor.
-With an adaptor, you can use a regular landline phone to make calls over the internet.
-The adaptors plug into a phone socket in the wall or directly into your router.
+You can even keep your business’s traditional phone configuration and install a VoIP adapter.
+With an adapter, you can use a regular landline phone to make calls over the Internet.
+The adapters plug into a phone socket in the wall or directly into your router.

-However, if you’re looking to upgrade, there are lots of options for cloud-based phone systems.
-Read more here: How to Find the Best Cloud-Based Phone System for Your Business
+However, if you’re looking to upgrade, there are numerous options for cloud-based phone systems.
+Read more here: How to Find the Best Cloud-Based Phone System for Your Business.

-As you know, cloud based systems have proven extremely reliable.
-If you do have a problem, tech support can address it remotely with minimal downtime.
+Cloud-based systems have proven to be extremely reliable.
+In case of any problems, tech support can address them remotely with minimal downtime.
 (We also provide IT services.)

-A cloud system is provided via an Internet connection, so all the features it encompasses are delivered on a virtual basis.
-This is useful because the voice features you need are not limited to the number of ports available in your office system or the type of server you have installed.
-When you have a cloud phone system installed, you can set up as many conference bridges, voice mailboxes, and extensions as your business requires.
+A cloud system is provided through an Internet connection, allowing all its features to be delivered virtually.
+This is advantageous because the voice features you need are not limited to the number of ports available in your office system or the type of server you have installed.
+With a cloud phone system, you can set up as many conference bridges, voice mailboxes, and extensions as your business requires.

-Whenever new features become available, you won’t have to swap out the whole system for a newer one, because all those upgrades will be handled by your provider.
+Whenever new features become available, you won’t have to replace the entire system because your provider will handle all the upgrades.
 Here are some of the most beneficial features you can take advantage of with a cloud-based system:

 Embracing today’s technology checks all of the right boxes for business; reliability, expansion, team collaboration, and stable costs.